luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   ) <fig:views_pplcentr>

-  //people-centrism results
-  The coefficients for people-centrism paint a somewhat similar picture albeit they are generally much smaller.
+  The coefficients for people-centrism present a somewhat similar pattern, although they are generally much smaller in magnitude.
-  We find a consistent positive effect for the AfD, and show a slight increase for values for tau over .7 compared to lower the values between .5 and .7.
+  We find a consistently positive effect for the AfD, with a slight increase in coefficient values for tau levels above 0.7 compared to those between 0.5 and 0.7.
-  Coefficients for the CDU/CSU and Left are positive up until tau values of about .8, above the the coefficients are not significantly different from zero.
+  For the CDU/CSU and the Left, coefficients remain positive up to tau values of approximately 0.8; beyond this point, they are no longer significantly different from zero.
-  For Greens, FDP and SPD, we cannot assume that any coeffients are different from zero, with some exceptions in the top end for the FDP and the low end for the SPD.
+  For the Greens, FDP, and SPD, there is no consistent evidence that people-centrism is associated with user engagement, with a few exceptions observed at the upper end of the distribution for the FDP and the lower end for the SPD.

   - we see some indication for non-linearity in the relationships between engagement and popoulist dimensions, when predicting different levels of engagement.
   -